Dishwasher: Commercial use

 In the UK, the British Standards Institution set standards for dishwashers.
 In the US, NSF International (an independent not-for-profit organization) sets the standards for wash and rinse time along with minimum water temperature for chemical or hot-water sanitizing methods.
 There are many types of commercial dishwashers including under-counter, single tank, conveyor, flight type, and carousel machines.

 Commercial dishwashers often have significantly different plumbing and operations than a home unit, in that there are often separate sprayers for washing and rinsing/sanitizing.
 The wash water is heated with an in-tank electric heat element and mixed with a cleaning solution, and is used repeatedly from one load to the next.
 The wash tank usually has a large strainer basket to collect food debris, and the strainer may not be emptied until the end of the day's kitchen operations.

-Water used for rinsing and sanitizing is generally delivered directly through building water supply, and is not reusable.
-The used rinse water empties into the wash tank reservoir, which dilutes some of the used wash water and causes a small amount to drain out through an overflow tube.
+Water used for rinsing and sanitizing is generally delivered directly through building water supply and is not reusable.
+However, commercial dishwashers excel in water efficiency, with some models using less than 0.4 gallons of water per rack.
+Used rinse water empties into the wash tank reservoir, which dilutes some of the used wash water and causes a small amount to drain out through an overflow tube.
 The system may first rinse with pure water only and then sanitize with an additive solution that is left on the dishes as they leave the washer to dry.

 Additional soap is periodically added to the main wash water tank, from either large soap concentrate tanks or dissolved from a large solid soap block, to maintain wash water cleaning effectiveness.